smillims/kottans-frontend/README.md

 But, forgetly all words above, It looks a bit like Git, I found similar commands.
 In all, I would be learn about Linux in future and maybe and install myself as an operating system.

+---
+---

+***IN CONCLUSION***: I learnt new operating system.
+Wow.
+Okay, just started learning, but that's one small step for programming, one giant leap for me.

+---
+---

 P.s.
 Why did I stop writing about my study?
 Why did I stop making tables, inserting screenshots from courses to show what this or that program does?
 It takes so much time and I don't have time to study.
 Therefore, of two things I had to choose the one that I want to spend more time to, and that is study!

+---